-TWRP is one of the two main custom recoveries for Android.
-It’s installed when you root your phone or tablet and enables you to carry out a host of major hacks and tweaks, from creating full backups to flashing ROMs.
+TWRP is the main custom recovery for Android.
+You install it when you root your phone or tablet and it enables you to carry out a host of major hacks and tweaks, from creating full backups to flashing ROMs.

 In this guide we’ll take a look at:

 - what recovery does

 - the difference between TWRP and CWM recoveries

 - booting and rebooting in TWRP

 - TWRP options and how to use them